chain-integrity/audits/README.md

 <p align="center"><img width=100% src="https://github.com/chainintegrity/Verifiable-Audits/blob/main/assets/1500x500.jpg"></p>

+# 'Chain Integrity' is more than code, it's about users as well.
+Work with a company that is committed to improve the security of decentralized finance for both inventors and investors by providing first-class security research.

+Our team consist of threat modelling specialists and smart contract auditors with in-depth proficiency in activities such as threat modelling, security auditing,  and risk analysis - enabling coverage of the entire spectrum of actors in decentralized finance, including projects, venture capitals, HNWIs.

-# Published & Verifiable Audit Deliverables
+# Published & Verifiable Audits

-The Bellow audits  has  been  prepared  for  Our Clients  to  discover  and  analyze  the codebase  provided  by  the Relevant team  for  security  vulnerabilities,  code  correctness,  and  risk  of investment.
-Each  codebase  has  been  comprehensively  examined  using  structural  analysis, behavioral analysis, and manual review techniques.
+The audits below have been delivered to clients that reached out to us for performance optimization, code correctness, security assessment, and thorough risk analysis.
+Every codebase is comprehensively examined using structural analysis, behavioral analysis, manual review techniques, and threat modeling.

 **Throughout the audit, caution was taken to ensure that the smart contract(s):**
 - [x] Implements robust functions which are safe from well-known attack vectors.